LostInZoom

 Généalogie du projet

 Le projet LostInZoom est fondé sur les recherches historiques de l'IGN sur la généralisation cartographique.
 Ces recherches centrées sur l'automatisation de la production de cartes topographiques par l'IGN, ont évolué vers des problématiques de visualisation multi-échelles avec les évolutions technologiques en termes de cartographie ces 15 dernières années.
 Le projet MapMuxing (2014-2019) marque ce tournant, en couplant les questions de généralisation cartographique aux questions d'interaction homme-machine.
-Ces questions sont maintenant au coeur des problématiques du laboratoire LASTIG, qui accueille ce projet ERC.
+Ces questions sont maintenant au coeur des problématiques de l'ENSG-IGN, qui accueille ce projet ERC.

 The LostInZoom project builds on the historical research on map generalisation at IGN France.
 The focus on the automation of the production of topographic map series has evolved into the study of interactive multi-scale maps in the past 15 years.
 The MapMuxing project (2014-2019) is a key turning point, coupling the issues of map generalisation and human-computer interactions.
-These research questions are now a core topic in the LASTIG lab of IGN France and Univ.
-Gustave Eiffel, which hosts this ERC grant.
+These research questions are now a core topic at ENSG-IGN France and Univ.
+Gustave Eiffel, which host this ERC grant.

 News